 There are no universal definitions of what constitutes a guard dog.
 Although their roles are similar, guard dogs and protection dogs fulfill their role of protecting the home in considerably different ways.
 Although guard dogs are similar to watchdogs, there are enough differences to split them into two categories.

-Since the main role of a watchdog is to alert a family to intruders, almost any dog can fulfill the role.
+Since the main role of the watchdog is to alert a family to intruders, almost any dog can fulfill the role.
 Even small dogs like Chihuahuas make good watchdogs, as they are fiercely loyal and protective of their family.
 Watchdogs don’t have to guard the home or ward off intruders.
 Their role is simply to alert your presence to outsiders.
 Almost any family dog can be a watchdog.

 The role of guard dogs is somewhat more intense than that of watchdogs.
 Although guard dogs alert the home to the presence of intruders, they do more than that as well.
 One of the purposes of guard dogs is to bluff or put on a show.
 Growling, baring teeth, and snapping are typical behaviors.
 If a guard dog is outside, it will often bark or growl aggressively and stand up against the fence in a show of force.